avital0411-create/NVDA-TimeSeries/README.md

 ---

 ## How to Use
 1. Clone or download this repository

+---

+## 3. Linear Regression Project (R)

+### Methods
+- Data cleaning: removal of missing values and outliers
+- Exploratory visualization of all variables
+- Variable selection to identify the best-fitting regression model

+### File
+- `Final_Project.R` – R script implementing linear regression analysis

+### Key Outcomes
+- Built and evaluated a linear regression model
+- Developed an optimal specification after preprocessing and feature selection

+---

+## How to Use
+1. Clone or download this repository
 2. Open the relevant R script (`.R` file)
 3. Run the script to reproduce the analysis and results

+---

+✨ This portfolio demonstrates practical skills in econometrics, time series forecasting, panel data modeling, and linear regression using **R**.

+3. Open the relevant R script (`.R` file)
+4. Run the script to reproduce the analysis and results

 ---